rickardl/gcp-intro-demo/README.md

 NOTE: We cannot use document [Managing GCP projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) since it would require that we can give the service account the project creator role for the organization - not possible in my corporation GCP organization.

 NOTE: This is just one possible solution.
 This solution allows the infra project to be part of the IaC - another solution would be to create the infra project separately (just the GCP project) and then use IaC to deploy the infra entities (VPC, VM...) into that project - this solution would have been a bit simpler considering the environment variables.
+In that solution you also could use service account since you wouldn't need to create the project in IaC.

 First create environment variables file in ~/.gcp/<YOUR-ADMIN-FILE>.sh.
 Use file [gcp_env_template.sh](gcp_env_template.sh) as a template.